Bicycle New England

 Our Favorites

 As you do your own search for waterproof cycling pants, you’ll find a limited number of options with varying price points.
 After doing our own testing, research and comparisons, we share our favorites below.
-On the top of the list, is the Element Gore-Tex Active Pants by Gore Bike Wear–the best waterproof cycling pants on the market.
+On the top of the list, is the 4U Fleeced Windstopper Cycling Pants–the best waterproof cycling pants on the market for the cost.

 Overview

-As you hit the road, you’ll be thankful for the reflective inserts around the bottom of the pants.
-While there aren’t zippers on the front of the pants, there is a zipped stow pocket on the back of the pants.
-You won’t be able to stow something big in that pocket, but it’s a great place to store a key or something small.
+As you hit the road, you’ll be thankful for the reflective strips on the pants.
+You won’t be able to stow something big in the pockets, but it’s a great place to store a key or something small.
 If these pants have a weakness, it’s the weak waistband.
-More specifically, the elastic waistband is thin and the full weight of the pants is held up by your best attempt to secure them with the waistband.
 You may want to consider purchasing bicycling suspenders if this becomes an issue for you.

 If you’re wondering how you wash these pants, they come with washing instructions that explain how to reactivate the Gore-Tex with each washing.
 You can also purchase Nikwax Tech Wash to help extend the life of your waterproofing.